Graded and Filtered Fiber Functors on Tannakian Categories: Filtered Fiber Functors

+Analogously it follows that for any object $\CM\in \FilLF(S)$ whose underlying locally free coherent $\CO_S$-module has rank $n$ there exists a filtered fiber functor $\phi$ on $\CT$ over $S$ which sends the standard representation to $\CM$ and which is unique up to isomorphism.
+This fiber functor is splittable if and only if the filtered module $\CM$ is splittable.
+Thus such filtered fiber functors are in general only splittable Zariski locally on $S$ but not globally on $S$.

 Thus in general Theorem \ref{MainTheorem} is the best possible result.
 Nevertheless, we have the following: \begin{theorem} Let $\phi$ be a filtered fiber functor on $\CT$ over an affine scheme $S$.
-Assume that for each Tannakian subcategory $\CT'$ of $\CT$ possessing a tensor generator the group scheme $\UAut^\otimes_S(\forget\circ\phi|_{\CT'})$ is smooth over $S$.
+Assume that the group scheme $\UAut^\otimes_S(\forget\circ\phi)$ is pro-smooth over $S$.
 Then $\phi$ is splittable. \end{theorem}